Applying to the Professional Division

-As the first ballet school in the United States to institute a consulting staff, PNB School takes pride in our leadership educating young dancers.
+As the first ballet school in the United States to institute a consulting staff, PNB School takes pride in our leadership in educating young dancers.
 Strong advisory and consulting programs are in place to assist and guide students and parents on an individual and group basis.
-The consulting staff includes a nutritionist, psychologist, podiatrist, kinesiologist and dance historian.
+The consulting staff currently includes a licensed social worker and a physical therapist.

 PNB School is committed to promoting the healthy emotional development of its students.
-First year Professional Division students are required to meet with Peggy Swistak, PNB’s Consulting Nutritionist, individually at the beginning of the School year to record weight, discuss eating habits and any other questions or concerns.
-Follow up appointments may be scheduled as needed.
-Our Consulting Psychologist, Toby Diamond, is available free of charge for short-term counseling, intervention services, and professional consultations to students who seek additional support in personal development or wish to discuss (in confidence) thoughts and concerns related to PNBS classes, academic school and/or family and social issues.
-Any information discussed with the Consulting Psychologist will be strictly confidential.
+Our Consulting Therapist is available for short-term counseling, intervention services, and professional consultations to students who seek additional support in personal development or wish to discuss (in confidence) thoughts and concerns related to PNBS classes, academic school and/or family and social issues.
+Any information discussed with the Consulting Therapist will be strictly confidential.

-Originally designed for PNB dancers and students, PNBConditioning uses the Pilates method to develop core strength and stability, promote long lean muscles, and increase flexibility.
+Originally designed for PNB dancers and students, PNBConditioning uses the Pilates method to develop core strength and stability, promote long, lean muscles, and increase flexibility.
 PD students may sign up for free weekly apparatus sessions on a space-available basis.
-Please speak with Marjorie Thompson about scheduling sessions.

 PD women participate in weekly Essential Barre classes; a 50 minute workout that integrates musical rhythms, small props, and ballet barre.